phil1331/HackMIT-2023-Admission-Puzzle-Solutions/Xd/README.md

 ```java
 solveProblem(1 /*currentNum*/, numbers, visited, 0 /*repeatDistance*/);
 ```
-You can find the whole script [here](./code/Solution1.java).
+You can find the whole script [here (Solution1.java)](./code/Solution1.java).
 When we execute it (I use a java jdk with openjdk version "20.0.2" 2023-07-18), we get an output of:

 ![found_Xd](./../images/found_Xd.png)